 The days of being tethered to a wall outlet are long gone.
 For decades, battery-powered devices that we take everywhere have kept up with our busy lives.
 The same batteries that add convenience and flexibility to our lives also have the potential to explode and set fires.
+Read on to learn more about exploding batteries and the cause for serious concern they possess.

 Despite the hazards, our reliance on lithium-ion batteries is only growing.
 The market for them is expected to reach over $92 billion over the next four years.
 Since they don’t seem to be going anywhere anytime soon, it is beneficial to know the risks they can pose.